Fournoy/backdoor_v1/README.md

 # backdoor_v1
-This a backdoor i made with python modules like socket, subprocess and threading.
-The backdoor is injected in a code of a little python-game and obfusced.
+This a backdoor made with python modules like socket, subprocess and threading.
+The backdoor is injected in a code of a little python-game and "obfusced".

 The backdoor work with a tcp server and a tcp client.
 The tcp server is make with the socket moodule and implemented in the love_test code, made by haimagull https://github.com/Haimagull.
 With the subprocess module,